bgdawes/dotfiles/linux_documentation/linux_notes.md

 Download cores, assets, controller profiles, cheats, databases, overlays, and shaders with the 'online updater'.
 If you don't see this in the main menu then update the `~/.config/retroarch/retroarch.cfg` file and update this line to be `menu_show_core_updater = "true"`.

-Import games and update thumbnails.
-I have no idea how I did this but it can't be too hard.
+Import games by selecting import content on the main menu and update thumbnails available under the online updater.

+### Delete Playlists

+I fucked around and messed up some shit with the NES emulator and had to delete all things NES related in this folder: ~/.config/retroarch/playlists.
+Later I figured out that I can just delete playlists directly in retroarch under 'manage playlists'.
+Also, my rom set for NES messed up and wouldn't download thumbnails so I downloaded a new rom set from RW and it worked (I think because the file names of the roms follow the 'no-intro' naming convention).

 ### Configure Cores

 After loading a game, hit F1 (I kinda can't believe this works because I have sxhkd assigned to F1 for bspwm) and it'll bring up the 'quick menu'.

-Add shaders: I've only been playing cores 16-bit and below so the shader `/shaders/shaders_glsl/crt/crt-royale-fake-bloom-intel.glslp` works great for all of them.
+Add shaders: I've only been playing cores 16-bit and below so the shader `/shaders/shaders_glsl/crt/crt-royale-fake-bloom-intel.glslp` works great for all of them except for N64

-Configure joysticks: this was tricky.
-I have a NES and SNES gamepad that `udev` recognizies as the same thing.
-I set global controls for the SNES gamepad and then set specific controls for the NES core and SNES core.
-You should be able to figure this out.
-Just remember to set 'core specific' gamepad controls.
-I also bought a sega genesis controller and it has a different udev profile and basically configured itself so that's cool.

 Add overlays: overlays are fun. yay. the only overlays availavble via retroarch online updater are for the NES / SNES.

 Save Core configuration: on 'quick menu' navigate to 'Overrides' then select 'Save Core Overrides'.
 This will save your shaders, overlays, and controls.

+IMPORTANT NOTE FOR SEGA MASTER SYSTEM / GENESIS OVERRIDES: Both SMS and Genesis use the same core so you need to save everything using content directory overrides.

+Also, set a default core for each playlist.

+### Configure joysticks
+I way over-complicated controller setup.
+I took inspiration from this reddit post (https://www.reddit.com/r/RetroArch/comments/vq8wyw/guide_how_to_assign_multiple_different/).
+I literally just plugged in each controller and saved each controller using it's default profile.
+Then I configured buttons by core (example: 8bitdo_NES_remap.rmp).

+8bitdo controller setup notes - I swaped buttons II and IV for the turbo-grafix 16, I also had to map button A to C and X to B for the sega master system and lastly I swapped buttons X and B on the NES core.

+I watched a youtube video to set up the N64 pad - the trick here was that the yellow buttons are considered the 'right joystick'.

-### Genesis USB controller setup
+#### Genesis USB controller setup

 This one took me awhile so I wanted to document.

 Use default controller setup.
-Change controls in the genesis core to be the following:
+IMPORTANT NOTE FOR SEGA MASTER SYSTEM / GENESIS OVERRIDES: Both SMS and Genesis use the same core so you need to save everything using content directory overrides.
+Change controls to:

 B button should be assigned to A

 C button should be assigned to B

 Z button should be assigned to C

-Save Core configuration

 ### Cheats